Lh4355/ChefBoyardee-Game/Backlog.md

 - Change background music to trigger only when on I want it
 - Add music/audio for robbery

-Events
+Additions
 - the movers have a toolkit that can be used to fix your can to 100% health

-General
-- decide whether or not to get rid of commented nodes/make a new file for them or leave them as is
-- once you unlock the front door and go into the living room, you can also exit out of the living room to the porch
 - add man in trenchcoat to sketchy alley that you can trade your gold skin for a fire extinguisher
 - add interaction for clicking on recycling bin of can, unlocks a blue mental health bar

+General
-- descide what to put on inventory bar (on the right side)
+- decide what to put on inventory bar (on the right side)
-- make inventory bar collapseable (use ravioli backpack item)
+- make inventory bar collapsable (use ravioli backpack item)
-- add a gameover button that goes to the main menu after victory
 - volume settings on main menu and accessible throughout the game via a settings menu (you will eventually be able to save on this menu)

 Prettification Needed